PANOBRIDGE MK3 | A 1.7 oz Night Vision Bridge with Adjustable Field of View

-Importantly, users can switch back to traditional straight-ahead tube orientation when desired.
+Importantly, users can switch back to traditional straight-ahead tube orientation when desired by quickly swapping out the 7.5 degree angled PanoLok bar to the straight, 0 degree angled PanoLok bar.
 No specialized training is required and no other equipment is necessary.
-Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.
+Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge using the new, included Noisefighters Night Vision Accessory Tool, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.

-We also include one separate arm to mount thermal monoculars that utilize the Mini-Rail / MUM attachment method, such as FLIR® Breach, Infiray® MH-25 / RH-25, Sionyx® OPSIN, or the MUM-14 night vision monocular.
-Two interpupillary distance settings are possible to better match one’s eye to the rectangular viewing screen found on digital thermal monoculars.
+We offer separate adapters to mount thermal monoculars that utilize the Mini-Rail / MUM attachment method, such as FLIR® Breach, Infiray® MH-25 / RH-25 (with mini-rail installed), Sionyx® OPSIN, or the MUM-14 night vision monocular.
 The arm can be mounted to either side of the Panobridge.
-We also offer additional Mini-Rail Arms for purchase (please email us) if one wishes to mount dual thermal monoculars or dual MUM-14 night vision monoculars.

-The Noisefighters Panobridge weighs only 1.5 oz total in its standard configuration, making it the lightest bridge mount ever offered.
-This is approximately 70% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 40% less than the IC® Dual PVS-14 Light Weight Mounting System, and almost 1/2 oz less than a single milspec J-Arm.
+The Noisefighters Panobridge Mk3 weighs only 1.7 oz total in its standard configuration, making it one of the lightest bridge mounts offered, only surpassed by our own M-Series of products.
+This is approximately 65% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 25% less than the IC® Dual PVS-14 Light Weight Mounting System, and is even 11% lighter than a single milspec J-Arm.
 We have optimized rigidity, strength, and durability while following the Marine Corps adage of, "Ounces equal pounds, and pounds equal pain."
-With Nightline, Inc. NL914C Power Packs installed, it is possible to achieve panoramic night vision with a total weight of 21.5 oz, or 19.9 oz with RPO lightweight lenses installed, or 15.8 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
-Depending on the configuration, this may be lighter than binocular goggles that do not include panoramic viewing.
+With Nightline, Inc. NL914C Power Packs installed on each AN/PVS-14, it is possible to achieve panoramic night vision with a total weight of 21.7 oz, or 20.1 oz with RPO lightweight lenses installed, or 16.0 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
+Depending on the configuration, this can be lighter than traditional night vision goggles that do not include panoramic viewing capabilities.